People at BIOGRIP

 Dr Julie Luyt

-Isotope Ecologist, Stable Light Isotope Laboratory Manager, Archaeology, UCT, University of Cape Town
+IIsotope Ecologist, Senior Research Officer, Archaeology, University of Cape Town

 Julie Luyt obtained her PhD from UCT.
 Her interests lie in the effects of environmental and climatic variables on stable carbon, nitrogen and oxygen isotopic ratios of fauna.
 Studies of contemporary fauna provide a baseline for interpretation of analyses of archaeological and fossil animals.
 Her focus is the winter rainfall zone in southwestern Africa, where reconstruction of palaeoclimates and palaeoenvironments help contextualise important archaeological sites with evidence of early humans.